alyssaraine03-a11y/alyssa-lis624/README.md

 -w results as a complete word so instead of os (like dos or bios) itll just pull up "os" -A NUM (you gotta insert an actual number) will bring up the context of lines surrounding the matches.
 -n instructs grep to tell you the number for each hit.

+*added 250 documents from web of science called savedrecs.bib* use less savedrecs.bib to view the whole doc tried out these commands to specify lines starting with journal (aka only pulling the journal) grep -i "^journal =" savedrecs.bib | cut -d"=" -f2 |\
+    sed 's/ {//' | sed 's/},//' | \
+    sort | uniq -c | sort -nr
+TO EXIT FILE READING MODE IN LESS 'Q' !!!

+made a new nano file for the example called "operating-systems.csv"